-RATIOCINATIONS OUT OF THIN AIR is the title that I wanted for this blog.
+RATIOCINATIONS OUT OF THIN AIR was the title that I wanted for this blog.
 But it would have been confusing as most people don’t know what “ratiocination” means and few would bother to look it up.
 So we’re stuck with my name with “dot com” tacked on and this is the introduction to that blog.

 I kept “ratiocinations out of thin air” as a sub-title.
 Either way, readers are confronted with two rather uncommon words (although alien has been used in reference to one of them): Umphred and ratiocination.
 (The family name appears to be of Scottish origin, which explains why Laphoaig tasted like the water of life with my first sip!)